Community Industry Awards Scoring Process

 • Thoughtful response in application

-• Clear examples shared that show measurable growth/success, etc
+• Clear examples shared that show measurable growth/success, etc. For example:

 • a community grew from 1000-2500 members through 2021